AndreLiar/Plateformprojob/README.md

     - List detailed work experience and education history.
 - **Dashboard**:
     - **Profile Strength Indicator**: A visual guide that encourages candidates to complete their profile for better visibility.
-    - **Applied Jobs**: View a list of jobs they have applied for and track their real-time application status as updated by recruiters.
+    - **Applied Jobs**: View a list of jobs they have applied for, track their real-time application status, and withdraw applications.
     - **Saved Jobs**: Bookmark interesting jobs to apply for later.
-- **Job Application**:
+- **Job Application & Withdrawal**:
     - Browse all open job listings.
     - View detailed job descriptions.
     - **One-Click Apply**: Candidates with a completed profile and a saved CV can apply for jobs instantly.
+    - **Withdraw Application**: Candidates can withdraw their application from a job post at any time.
     - Standard application process with CV upload for new users.
 CVs are stored in Cloudinary.

 ### General Features:
 - **Public Job Listings**: A page accessible to everyone, displaying all active job postings.
+- **Transparent Applicant Counts**: Job listings can display the number of candidates who have already applied, providing insight into the role's popularity.
 - **CV Management**: CVs uploaded by candidates are stored in Cloudinary, and recruiters can download them.

 ## Project Structure